 Japan is a land of vast cultural diversity with ultra-modern cities, Buddhist mountain sanctuaries, hidden hot springs and cultural arts.
 It will mesmerise you with its culture, age-old traditions and elegant sophistication.
 Explores Japanese art, food, history and culture in its most iconic cities.
 In Tokyo, visit unforgettable sites such as the Meiji Shrine and the colorful shopping streets of Harajuku and travel on bullet trains.
 Take in Kanazawa, Takayama and Kyoto.
 Meet Geishas; visit the famous Tsukiji Fish Market; get involved in a Tea Ceremony and enjoy sake tasting; and of course, enjoy exquisite cuisine.
 Ancient townships, majestic temples, art galleries and royal gardens are all part of this fantastic journey through Japanese culture and heritage.
 Stay in a traditional ryokan (Japanese Inn) guesthouse, dine on world-renowned kaiseki cuisine and be mesemerised by Japans harmonious mix of ancient and hyper-modern.

-See our Autumn in Japan tour departing November 2018.
+See our Cherry Blossoms Japan tour departing April 2020.

-Keep an eye out for our Nakasendo Way & Shoguns Hosted Tours in November 2019.
+Keep an eye out for our Hosted Walking Tours in 2020.

 Peru is an astonishingly varied country, where landscapes range from the towering icy Andean peaks to the steamy depths of the tropical Amazon and one of the most ancient and sophisticated cultures on the continent has given rise to some of the finest examples of art and craftsmanship we know.
 With African, Arab, European and Asian influences, Peru’s cuisine is as much an ethnic melting pot as its population.
 Great cultural diversity has bought a fusion of ingredients and techniques and the food here, from the bountiful food markets to the novoandina (Peruvian nouvelle cuisine), is exquisite.
 Visit the iconic Machu Picchu and the Incan sites of the Sacred Valley & Cusco, take in the stunning scenery and have the opportunity to climb Huayana Picchu.